synfron/ReshaperForBurp/docs/Rules.md

 Capture After Failure - Capture standard out even if the process is flagged as failed.
 Only available if `Wait for Completion` and `Capture Output` is selected.

-Capture Variable Source - Global or Event scope.
+Capture Variable Source - Single item or list variants of the Global, Event, or Session scope.
+See [Set List Variable](#set-list-variable) for fields that are available if a list variant is chosen.

-Capture Variable Name - The name of variable to store the captured output.
+Capture Variable Name - The name of the variable to store the captured output.
 Supports variable tags.

 ### Run Rules